gurtaj1/blog/_posts/2021-09-04-first_post_icon_classifier.md

 ## And that was it!

 I had officially made my first personally trained CNN model and [deployed it online](https://icon-classifier.herokuapp.com/), ready to share with whomever I like.

+**EDIT (09/05/2023):**

+The model is no longer hosted on herokuapp (I assume due to my inactivity), but you can now find the same model, with a slightly different UI, [here]('https://huggingface.co/spaces/gurtaj/icon-classifier-hugging-face-hosted).